wlonk/arcadia/rules/petition.rst

 -  Concede because they cannot put down a higher card.
 -  Reveal a higher card that they *could* put down, but instead concede, and gain a role token.
+If there is an NPC involved, you may also :ref:`mark them <change-and-growth>`.
 -  Put down a higher card and present their counter-argument.
 -  Spend one or more role tokens to draw that many cards, and then try to put down a higher card.